AIO1/ECSPrimengTable/README.md

 When a user holds down the mouse on a cell for a certain duration, the cell’s content is automatically copied to the clipboard.

 You can adjust this behavior or disable it completely via the `ITableOptions` configuration in your frontend component.
-- **`copyToClipboardTime`**: Defines the number of seconds the user must hold the mouse button on a cell before its content is copied.
+- **`copyToClipboardTime`**: Defines the number of seconds the user must hold the mouse button on a cell before its content is copied to the clipboard.
 Set to `<= 0` to turn off this feature entirely.

 **_Example_**